 When asked why they don’t wear hearing aids, people tend to say that the aids aren’t comfortable or didn’t give them natural hearing.

-As someone who has worn hearing aids for decades, I see those reasons as a sign you didn’t give hearing aids a chance.
+(Note from author: As someone who has worn hearing aids for decades, I see those reasons as a sign you didn’t give hearing aids a chance.
 They aren’t comfortable–if you’re not used to them.
 There is an adjustment period.
 They also don’t give you “natural” hearing—but good natural hearing is beyond my reach.
-My choices are bad hearing or slightly artificial-sounding better hearing.
+My choices are bad hearing or slightly artificial-sounding better hearing.)

 Things to keep in mind